Reds vs. Padres Player Props Betting Odds

-Xander Bogaerts and Jonathan India are among the players with prop bets for the taking when the San Diego Padres and the Cincinnati Reds square off at PETCO Park on Tuesday (at 9:40 PM ET).
+Player props can be found for Xander Bogaerts and Jonathan India, among others, when the San Diego Padres host the Cincinnati Reds at PETCO Park on Wednesday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!